santiment/academy/src/docs/neuro-api/metrics/trending-words/index.md

 ---
-title: Trending Words
+title: Neuro API - Trending Words
 author: Santiment Team
-# References
-#

 ---

 This query returns a list of Trending Words and their corresponding